 Oral hypoglycemic drugs for diabetes control may be acceptable after an evaluation of the individual's disease, its control, and the presence or absence of adverse reactions.
 Examples are acetohexamide (Dymelor), chlorpropamide (Diabinese), tolbutamide (Orinase), glimepiride (Amaryl), glipizide (Glucotrol), glyburide (DiaBeta, Micronase, Glynase), acarbose (Precose), metformin (Glucophage), troglitazone (Rezulin), pioglitazone (Actos), rosiglitazone (Avandia), nateglinide (Starlix), and repaglinide (Prandin).
 Combinations of two of these drugs may be acceptable, but none are acceptable in combination with insulin.
 The concurrent use of beta-adrenergic blocking agents, however, usually will not be permitted because of their ability to mask the symptoms of hypoglycemia (low blood glucose).
 Users of these drugs must remain under close medical supervision both to ensure diabetes control and to monitor potential adverse effects.
-Byetta is not approved.
+Byetta: may be acceptable under Special Consideration with certain restrictions: an observation period of at least 14 days if the ATCS is not also taking a sulfonylurea and at least 30 days if also taking a sulfonylurea; and, no use of Byetta within two hours of performing or while performing safety related duties.
+Januvia: may be acceptable under Special Consideration with an observation period of at least 14 days if the ATCS is not also taking a thiazolidinedione or metformin and at least 60 days if also taking a thiazolidinedione or metformin (if the ATCS has already been taking a thiazolidinedione or metformin for over 60 days and the Januvia is added in as a combined therapy then the 14-day waiting period applies).
+Januvia is not allowed with any other anti-diabetes medications.

-Insulin: With strict selection and monitoring, ATCSs who use insulin to control their diabetes mellitus may be medically cleared for safety-related duties.
+Insulin: With strict selection and monitoring, ATCSs who use insulin (either via injection or insulin pump) to control their diabetes mellitus may be medically cleared for safety-related duties.
 Initial and periodic specialized medical evaluations are required and must demonstrate excellent control of the disease and the absence of complications.
 Monitoring of blood glucose levels prior to and during work shifts are required, and insulin-using ATCSs may not work alone in a facility.
 Medical Guideline Letter B-86 provides details about medical clearance and monitoring procedures.